Maetzi87/mushroomic-icons/README.md

 # 🍄 Mushroomic Icons

-A standalone SVG icon set for Home Assistant, providing a clean and lightweight custom icon namespace: mushic:.
+A standalone SVG icon set for Home Assistant, providing a clean and lightweight custom icon namespace `mushic:`.

+The icons are especially designed to be used with [**Mushroomic Cards**](https://github.com/Maetzi87/lovelace-mushroomic-cards), but work anywhere in Homeassistant.

 Mushroomic Icons mimic the style of the preinstalled Material Design Icons, adding Icons I personally missed.

-The icons are especially designed to be used with Mushroomic Cards [https://github.com/Maetzi87/lovelace-mushroomic-cards], but work anywhere in Homeassistant.
+Some of the Icons are identical with mdi icons, but provide **auto-animation** in Mushroomic Cards.

 All icons are automatically registered through the included mushic-icons.js bundle, making them globally available in Lovelace without any additional configuration.

-If you use the Icons in Mushroomic Cards, some of them can be automated automatically.

 ---

-## Generic content
+## Generic content - icon list in progress

 ![Preview](./svg/ceiling-downlight.svg) ceiling-downlight<br />
 ![Preview](./svg/ceiling-fan.svg) ceiling-fan<br />